anderssandstrom/ecmc_on_raspi/README.md

 The reason is that make default shell on raspi and debian is sh but on centos sh is linked to bash.
 The redirection to NULL in module_name_check only works for bash. probably e3 team will update.

+## RT- Kernel
+Some notes on how to install RT kernel is found in WIP dir.
+RT kernel 4.? install was successfull.
+However, etherlab install still fails.

 ## Below is not working but good to keep for reference change of raspi kernel and install sources